delventhalz/browser-hash/README.md

 A lightweight wrapper around [SubtleCrypto.digest](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/digest), `browserHash` asynchronously hashes a string or buffer.
-All resulting digests are formatted as hexadecimal string for convenience.
+All resulting digests are formatted as hexadecimal strings for convenience.

 If you wish to use a different algorithm than the default SHA-256, specify the name of the algorithm as the second parameter.